-From time to time I get into some rather interesting conversations with authors lamenting the fact that their book isn’t selling they way they expected.
-So, I ask them what they’ve done to market their book.
+From time to time I get into some rather interesting discussions with authors lamenting that their book isn’t selling they way they expected.
+So, I’ll ask them what they’ve done to market their book.
 Oftentimes they haven’t done anything.
-Many authors, especially newbies, honestly think all they have to do was list their book on Amazon, and people would come along and buy it.
+Many authors, especially newbies, honestly think all they have to do is list their book on Amazon, and people will come along and buy it.

 “Build it and they will come,” may have worked in the movie Field of Dreams.
-However, that mindset doesn’t apply when selling books.
+However, it doesn’t apply when selling books.
 Nor is your publisher responsible for selling your book for you.
-They distribute it, not market it.
-So, unless you, the author, go out and do some marketing, your book won’t sell.
-Fortunately, there are many things that you can and should be doing to help promote your book.
+They’ll distribute your book to booksellers, but they’re not in the marketing business.
+You, the author, are the one who’s responsible for marketing your book, and not taking the initiative means your book won’t sell.
+Fortunately, there are many things that you can, and should, be doing to help promote your book.

 How authors can promote their books

-- Have a website or a blog, or both, about your book.
+- Have a website or blog, or both, about your book.

 - Promote your book on social media, such as Twitter and Facebook.

 - List your book on other websites such as Goodreads.

 - Send out newsletters

 If you can only do one item on this list, make it a having website.
 If you’re on a tight budget, you can create blog on Blogger for free.
 Blogger has an array of nice-looking templates and it’s very easy to use.
 Or, if you have the means, you can hire a webmaster and have them create a state of the art website will all the bells and whistles.
 Either way, it’s up to you to promote your blog or website.
 This is where social media comes in.